Onyx-Protocol/Onyx/Readme.md

-## Chain Core
+## Onyx Core

-**Chain Core** is software designed to operate and connect to highly scalable permissioned blockchain networks conforming to the Chain Protocol.
+**Onyx Core** is software designed to operate and connect to highly scalable permissioned blockchain networks conforming to the Onyx Protocol.
 Each network maintains a cryptographically-secured transaction log, known as a blockchain, which allows participants to define, issue, and transfer digital assets on a multi-asset shared ledger.
 Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.
-Each Chain Core holds a copy of the ledger and independently validates each update, or “block,” while a federation of block signers ensures global consistency of the ledger.
+Each Onyx Core holds a copy of the ledger and independently validates each update, or “block,” while a federation of block signers ensures global consistency of the ledger.

-**Chain Core Developer Edition** is a free, downloadable version of Chain Core that is open source and licensed under the AGPL.
-Individuals and organizations use Chain Core Developer Edition to learn, experiment, and build prototypes.
+**Onyx Core Developer Edition** is a free, downloadable version of Onyx Core that is open source and licensed under the AGPL.
+Individuals and organizations use Onyx Core Developer Edition to learn, experiment, and build prototypes.

-Chain Core Developer Edition can be run locally on Mac, Windows, or Linux to create a new blockchain network, connect to an existing blockchain network, or connect to the public Chain testnet, operated by Chain, Microsoft, and Cornell University’s IC3.
+Onyx Core Developer Edition can be run locally on Mac, Windows, or Linux to create a new blockchain network, connect to an existing blockchain network, or connect to the public Onyx testnet, operated by Onyx, Microsoft, and Cornell University’s IC3.

-For more information about how to use Chain Core Developer Edition, see the docs: https://chain.com/docs
+For more information about how to use Onyx Core Developer Edition, see the docs: https://Onyx.org/docs

 ## Download

-To install Chain Core Developer Edition on Mac, Windows, or Linux, please visit [our downloads page](https://chain.com/docs/core/get-started/install).
+To install Onyx Core Developer Edition on Mac, Windows, or Linux, please visit [our downloads page](https://Onyx.org/docs/core/get-started/install).

 ## Contributing

-Chain has adopted the code of conduct defined by the Contributor Covenant.
-It can be read in full [here](https://github.com/chain/chain/blob/main/CODE_OF_CONDUCT.md).
+Onyx has adopted the code of conduct defined by the Contributor Covenant.
+It can be read in full [here](https://github.com/Onyx-Protocol/Onyx/blob/main/CODE_OF_CONDUCT.md).
-This repository is the canonical source for Chain Core Developer Edition.
-Consequently, Chain engineers actively maintain this repository.
+This repository is the canonical source for Onyx Core Developer Edition.
+Consequently, Onyx engineers actively maintain this repository.
-If you are interested in contributing to this code base, please read our [issue](https://github.com/chain/chain/blob/main/.github/ISSUE_TEMPLATE.md) and [pull request](https://github.com/chain/chain/blob/main/.github/PULL_REQUEST_TEMPLATE.md) templates first.
+If you are interested in contributing to this code base, please read our [issue](https://github.com/Onyx-Protocol/Onyx/blob/main/.github/ISSUE_TEMPLATE.md) and [pull request](https://github.com/Onyx-Protocol/Onyx/blob/main/.github/PULL_REQUEST_TEMPLATE.md) templates first.

 ## Building from source